 The Metropolitan Council calculates a city's housing performance score annually.
 Scores are determined using an annual city survey as well as Council data.
-The Council uses city Housing Performance Scores when scoring the Regional Solicitation for federal transportation points and the Council's Livable Communities grant programs.
+The Council uses city Housing Performance Scores when scoring the Regional Solicitation for federal transportation points.
+Until 2020, the Council used Housing Performance Scores in Livable Communities grant program scoring criteria.
 Cities may review their own as well as other cities' Housing Performance Scores periodically to gauge recent activity on affordable housing preservation and new construction.